toolleeo/cli-apps/README.md

 * [glow](https://github.com/charmbracelet/glow) - Render markdown on the CLI, with pizzazz!
 * [jc](https://github.com/kellyjonbrazil/jc) - Serializes the output of command line tools to JSON.
 * [jqview](https://github.com/fiatjaf/jqview) - Simplest possible native GUI for inspecting JSON.
+* [mdt](https://github.com/robolab-pavia/mdt) - MarkDown in the Terminal.
+A markdown viewer with themes defined by JSON files and interactive mode to open links and word-wrapping adaptable to the terminal width.
 * [mplayer](http://www.mplayerhq.hu/design7/news.html) - One of the most popular video/audio players around; plays most audio and video formats (using ASCII characters) in the shell; provides a GUI for graphical visualization.
 * [mpv](https://mpv.io/) - A cross-platform media player with many features such as frame timing, MKV chapters and subtitles.
 It is a responsive video player with minimal layout customizable with themes.
 A good alternative media player to VLC since it can handle almost all the media formats as VLC, but using much less resources.
 * [mupdf](http://mupdf.com/) - Lightweight graphical PDF visualizer; strong key-based control; fast and accurate rendering.